 Southern cornbread dressing is a popular Thanksgiving side dish.
-Filled with celery, onion, and sage, this moist and fluffy cornbread dressing is a must for your next holiday meal.
+Filled with comforting flavors like celery, onion, and sage, this moist, fluffy cornbread dressing is a must for your next holiday meal.

-You’ll love this cornbread dressing because it’s surprisingly easy to make, and can be made ahead the day beforehand!
+You'll love this cornbread dressing because it's surprisingly easy to make from scratch.
+Plus, it's made the day beforehand!
 Simply pop it in the oven on Thanksgiving day.

 Dressing vs. stuffing

-Okay, so we’ve all heard of dressing and stuffing before, but what exactly is the difference?
+Okay, so we've all heard of dressing and stuffing before, but what is the difference?

 It seems as though both words are use interchangeably.
 In the north, the word stuffing is more common.
 In the south, it is usually called dressing.